phoenix-rtos/phoenix-rtos-doc/devices/libsdio/README.md

 **Description:**

-This function initializes the SDIO inteface hardware and tries to detect and select the connected device.
+This function initializes the SDIO interface hardware and tries to detect and select the connected device.
 It has to be called before any other API function.
-Should no device be present or it does not respond to SDIO initialization sequence, this function shall return an error code and free resources it acquired.
+Should no device be present, or it does not respond to SDIO initialization sequence, this function shall return an error code and free resources it acquired.

 > **NOTE:** Calling this function more than once after successful completion will have no effect.
 In order to reinitialize the interface, `sdio_free` should be called between concurrent `sdio_init` calls instead.

 **Parameters:**